 On the second Sunday of every month, we recite the The Five Mindfulness Trainings.
-Afterwards we share a vegetarian potluck in the spirit of fellowship (if you bring a dish, please know all the ingredients to accommodate those with dietary allergies and preferences).
+Afterwards we share a vegetarian potluck in the spirit of fellowship (recipes for our favorite dishes are available in an online cookbook).
+Please note: If you do bring a dish to share, please know all of the ingredients to accommodate those with dietary allergies and preferences.

 On the last Sunday of the month (generally), the Conscious Creativity group meets after our regular practice to engage in and reflect on various forms of creative expression.
 All are welcome!
 For more information, please email email@example.com.

 We meet in the West Knoxville Friends Meeting House

 located at 1517 Meeting House Rd in Knoxville, TN.
 The meeting house is peacefully nestled on six wooded acres within a suburban area.
 For directions, see the Friends site

 or Google Maps

 One of the best known and most respected Zen masters in the world today, poet and peace/human rights activist Thich Nhat Hanh (called Thay by his students) has led an extraordinary life.
 Born in Vietnam in 1926, he joined the monkhood at the age of sixteen.
 During the Vietnam War, Nhat Hanh helped to found the "engaged Buddhism" movement in order to relieve the suffering of his countrymen.
 After visiting the West in 1966 on a peace mission, he was banned from returning to Vietnam.
 The following year, Nhat Hanh was nominated for the Nobel Peace Prize by Martin Luther King, Jr.